-The Centre's work is organized around five Research Dimensions.
+The Centre's work is organized around six Research Dimensions.
 Each dimension represents a programme of study exploring a major area of technological development.

 Cyberspace permeates almost all other domains of human activity.
-It envelops distributed systems such as the cloud; industrial controller systems; public and private health systems; and so on.
+It envelops distributed systems such as the cloud, industrial controller systems, public and private health systems, and so on.
 Researchers working in this area examine the consequences of cyber technology for political and social affairs - including the disruptive and empowering effects of "e-democracy" practices, online voting implications, and the potential role of "virtual reality" technology in assisting government officials and private industry in modelling and understanding social behaviour that affects society positively or negatively.
-The Center houses a Cyber Studies Programme addressing these issues.
-Learn more about the Programme here.

 The impact of Artificial Intelligence and machine learning on societies, governments, and international affairs is an important area of research.
 This work involves analysis of the implications of powerful predictive and prescriptive algorithms for human wellbeing and for economic and governmental security; exploration of machine learning applications (based on Big Data resources) that enhance the decision-making processes of people and organizations; and studies of the use of large data sources to support policy and industry at various levels.
 We seek to understand how these developments affect social order and the functions of politics.